Newly engaged? Congratulations! You must be very excited to plan your wedding.

 1. Book Hairstylist and Makeup Artist

-Consider only professional hair and makeup artists (HMUA) for making you look your best on your special day.
+Consider only professional hair and makeup artists (HMUA) to make you look your best on your special day.
 Check the portfolios of potential HMUAs on their website, Facebook page, and Instagram account.

-Don’t entrust your wedding look to your kikay friends, unless they’re professional HMUA themselves.
+Don’t entrust your wedding look to your kikay friends unless they’re professional HMUA.

-Also, make sure to schedule a trial hair and makeup session when booking your HMUA.
+Also, schedule a trial hair and makeup session when booking your HMUA.

-To save on costs, many brides have their trial hair and makeup session on the day of their engagement or prenup shoot.
+Many brides have their trial hair and makeup session on the day of their engagement or prenup shoot to save on costs.
 You may want to consider that, too.

 3. Have a Prenup Shoot

-Your prenup shoot must be done a couple of months before your wedding day to give your photographers and videographers ample time to process your photos and videos.
-You’ll also use these materials for your invitations, wedding website, a Facebook Events page, and displays during the reception.
+Your prenup shoot must be done a few months before your wedding day to give your photographers and videographers ample time to process your photos and videos.
+You’ll also use these materials for your invitations, wedding website, Facebook Events page, and displays during the reception.

 4. Buy Wedding Shoes and Accessories

-Shop for your shoes and undergarments early, so you can use them on your gown fittings.
+Shop for your shoes and undergarments early to use them on your gown fittings.

 Other wedding day accessories you’ll need to prepare: